 - Pure cocoa and dark chocolate;

-- Pumpkin, sesame, sunflower, lentil and pea seed;
+- Pumpkin seeds, sesame, sunflower, lentils, and peas;

-If the person suffers from a lack of magnesium he may experience the following symptoms:
+If a person suffers from magnesium deficiency, they may experience the following symptoms:

-Dizziness, nausea, loss of appetite, constipation, headaches, dizziness, weakness and constant tiredness, pressure in the chest, difficulty in swallowing, feeling of "lump" in the throat, tremors and insomnia.
+Dizziness, nausea, loss of appetite, constipation, headaches, vertigo, weakness, and constant fatigue, pressure in the chest, difficulty swallowing, sensation of a “lump” in the throat, tremors and insomnia.

-If the deficiency is severe: frequent cramps, blurred vision, swelling and tingling in the extremities, photophobia (sensitivity to light), convulsions, mood swings, hallucinations and delirium, abnormal heart rhythm, cartilage degeneration and others.
+If the deficiency is severe: frequent cramps, blurred vision, swelling and tingling in the extremities, photophobia (sensitivity to light), seizures, mood changes, hallucinations and delirium, abnormal heart rhythm, cartilage degeneration, and others.

-Therefore, we strongly recommend foods rich in this mineral or even start taking magnesium chloride for the sake of your health!
+Therefore, we strongly recommend foods rich in this mineral or even starting to take magnesium chloride for the sake of your health!
 What did you think of the article?
-Did you already know these thousands of benefits?
-Have you ever felt the results?
+Did you already know about these thousands of benefits?
+Have you felt the results?